usfomicshub/usfomicshub.github.io/Codeathon/Codeathon2020/index.md

 - A closing-ceremony announcement from Dr. Rays Jiang:

-"What a fabulous tournament — I am speechless :star2: Congratulations Team ZERO and Team Animal again.
+"What a fabulous tournament — I am speechless.
+Congratulations Team ZERO and Team Animal again.
 ALL teams (in alphabetical order), Team GEO, Team PublixPower, Team TRACK, and Team YOLO excelled in data science problem solving, cross-field communication, and top-notch team working.
 The judges are impressed by the scope and results coming out of this event.
 We will re-convene after work over drinks, to celebrate our camaraderie.
 Swamy will update you with the details in a link.
 Three cheers to our collective sweat, stress and joy!"

 - Dr. Elizabeth Miller's Codeathon-opening Anthropology in microbiome-research presentation provides important context for the power and necessity of interdisciplinary approaches to answer the complex questions inherent to human microbiomes-research--check it out!